esheldon/fitsio/README.md

 - Insert new columns into tables in-place.
 - Iterate over rows in a table.
 Data are buffered for efficiency.
 - python 3 support
-- data are guaranteed to conform to the FITS standard.

 Examples